MichaelS32/README-generator/README.md

   ## Installation
   💾
   To generate your own README, `git clone` the repo down to your local so you have the Node project on your local.
+  Then from the terminal run the following commans.

   `npm init`